• Schedule a Demo

 Advantages of Merit-Based Scholarships

 Before we get to that, we still need to address what they are!
-Essentially, they are scholarships that are based on - you guessed it - merit!
+Essentially, merit-based scholarships are scholarships that are based on - you guessed it - merit!
 In other words things like:

 • Grades